Drumpellier Drive: Name

-Drumpellier Drive is named after Drumpellier Country Park in Scotland, which was the birthplace of James Stirling.
+Drumpellier Drive is named after Drumpellier Country Park in Scotland, the birthplace of James Stirling, the first governor of Western Australia.

 History

 The first section of what is now Drumpellier Drive was an unsealed road along the perimeter of Caversham Airfield, which was constructed during World War II.
 The first upgrade occurred when the road was sealed and extended down to Marshall Road during the late 1980s.
 At the same time, another section of the road was constructed between Gnangara Road and Park Street as part of the development of Henley Brook.

 In the late 1990s, the two sections of the road were connected up, the road was extended south to Reid Highway and the northern end was converted to a roundabout and extended north as Pinaster Parade.
 This road would be called Lord Street.
 It was at this time that the satellite city of Ellenbrook was first being developed, and Lord Street served as one of the main connections between Ellenbrook and the rest of Perth.

 In 2005, a new road was constructed from just west of the Lord Street/Gnangara Road roundabout to The Promenade.
 This road was named Drumpellier Drive and ran along the edge of Ellenbrook before heading towards the Ellenbrook town centre.
 This section of road was not contiguous with Lord Street.